RafalWilinski/servicefull/content/blog/passing-aws-architect-pro/index.md

 ### Take notes by hand and use "Feynman Technique"

 Alfred Einstein once said _"if you can't explain it simply, you don't understand it well enough"_.
-[Feynman technique](https://nesslabs.com/feynman-technique) is a mental model that aims to help you _understanding it well enough_ and memorize it as a concept, not as bunch of sophisticated words.
+[Feynman technique](https://nesslabs.com/feynman-technique) is a mental model that aims to help you _understanding it well enough_ and memorize it as a concept, not as a bunch of sophisticated words.
 It boils down to re-writing things you're learning in a simple language that you understand.
-Moreover, it is proven that [we tend to remember things betten when take notes by hand](http://pss.sagepub.com/content/early/2014/04/22/0956797614524581.abstract).
+Moreover, it is proven that [we tend to remember things better when taking notes by hand](http://pss.sagepub.com/content/early/2014/04/22/0956797614524581.abstract).

 ## Solving an exam